MartinThoma/MartinThoma.github.io/_posts/2012-06-18-matrix-multiplication-python-java-cpp.markdown

 <h2>The Tests</h2>
 I will check the speed of a multiplication of two big matrices following for Python, Java and C++ for all algorithms like this:

-[bash]time python scriptABC.py -i ../2000.in > result.txt
+{% highlight bash %}time python scriptABC.py -i ../2000.in > result.txt
-diff result.txt bigMatrix.out[/bash]
+diff result.txt bigMatrix.out{% endhighlight %}

 The <code>bigMatrix.out</code> was produced by the Python ijk-implementation.
 I make the diff to test if the result is correct.